IDP_MLS_Accreditation

 MLS Program Accreditation

-The Master of Library Science program at East Carolina University is accredited by the American Library Association Committee on Accreditation, with the status of Conditional Accreditation.
-The next comprehensive review visit is scheduled for Fall 2025.
+American Library Association Committee on Accreditation, with the status of conditional accreditation.
+The next comprehensive review is scheduled for Fall 2025.

 The MLS program is also nationally recognized by the American Association of School Librarians (AASL) and the Council for the Accreditation of Educator Preparation (CAEP), offering coursework in school librarianship that meets the requirements of the North Carolina Department of Public Instruction for licensure as a school library media coordinator.